 Top sustainable urban mobility trends

-Urban mobility, as opposed to urban transport, refers to the accessibility, both financially and in terms of logistics, of residents to transportation devices and services that allow them to travel throughout a city with ease.
-Micro-mobility, in turn, refers to the transport of individuals to different parts of the city with the help of lightweight (usually) single-person vehicles.
+Urban mobility, as opposed to urban transport, refers to the financial and logistical accessibility of residents to transportation devices and services that allow them to travel throughout a city with ease.
+Micro-mobility, in turn, refers to the transport of individuals to different parts of the city with the help of lightweight, (usually) single-person vehicles.

 Electric urban transport

 It’s not just e-bikes and e-scooters that fall under the umbrella of electric urban transport.
-Electric vehicles such as electric cars and hybrids, delivery trucks, mopeds, and motorcycles all fall in the category of sustainable transportation and electric urban transport.
-After all, both families and businesses can’t fully rely on single-person modes of transport for urban mobility.
+Electric vehicles such as electric cars and hybrids, delivery trucks, mopeds, and motorcycles are included in this sustainable mobility category.
+Neither families nor businesses can’t fully rely on single-person modes of transport for urban mobility.

 Generally, EVs use batteries, though in terms of sustainable mobility, where that energy comes from is important when categorizing an EV as “clean.”
 At the very least, electric urban transport vehicles have no tailpipe emissions.
 Except for batteries, sustainable vehicles may draw energy from solar panels and hydrogen fuel cell batteries.
 Though the latter are still largely in development, companies are getting ready - Hyundai is hoping to launch hydrogen fuel cell versions of all their commercial models by 2028.